Soluto/oauth-seamless-flow/draft-seamless-flow.md

  As discussed on the security section, this protocol allows the authorization server to detect compromised signing key.
  See the discussion there for refference.
 This mitigation does not exist in JWT client assertion grant.

- - Replay Attack.
- JWT client assertion grant mitigate Replay Attack by setting the expiration date.
- As discussed previously on this section, time can be a challenge for mobile application.
- Therefore, using this grant without setting the expiration date of the JWT could be an option.
- In such case, the protocol is vulnerable to Replay Attack.

 ## Terminology